tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 “It’s a cellphone number.”
 She pointed out.

 Someone had recently written a number in the dust on the dresser.
-Had brain been here?
+Had Brian been here?
 I checked my phone and saw it wasn’t a number on my contacts list.
 Was it from someone we were missing?
 Before I could enter, an overpowering smell came into the room.
 Our backs had been turned to the bed.
 We moved too late.
 A hand came down, gripping Liam's shoulder so hard it made him crumble to the ground.

 The creature was a thin creature with charred flesh sticking to its frame.
 Kayla screamed as a burned patch started to spread along Liam’s shoulder, melting away part of his shirt.
 My body froze as I met the creatures' eyes.
 My entire soul was suddenly filled with so much sorrow I couldn’t move.
 I couldn’t think.
 Tears sting my eyes, and I was positive we would have died there if it weren’t for the third person in the room.

 Kayla found a broken piece of a wooden chair in the corner.
 She grabbed the thickest part and swung it like a bat.
 It shattered on the creature's skull, snapping the head back so far that I thought it would come off.
 It screamed and then disappeared into the floor, leaving its attacker panting with a broken piece of wood in her hands.

 I went to see how Liam was.
 It took a minute before he was able to stand up; the burn was not as bad as it could have been.

 “Thanks...”
 We told Kayla a little bit in shock over her outburst.